Actyx/Actyx/web/developer.actyx.com/docs/pond/guides/typed-tags.md

 :::tip The Definitive Guide
 If you want to know more, check out the [complete guide](/docs/pond/in-depth/tag-type-checking).
-It also contains useful guidance on using modules to structure your tags and migrate data formats.
+It also contains useful guidance on application architecture using tags!
 :::